EU governments limit arms sales to Turkey but avoid embargo

 The EU asset freezes and travel bans are likely to target the Turkish military and captains of the drilling ships, two EU diplomats said.

-Additional reporting by Marine Strauss and Philip Blenkinsop in Brussels, Francesca Piscioneri in Rome and Stephanie Nebehay in Geneva; Editing by Giles Elgood/Mark Heinrich
+Additional reporting by Marine Strauss and Philip Blenkinsop in Brussels, Francesca Piscioneri in Rome, Stephanie Nebehay in Geneva and Ali Kucukgocmen in Istanbul; Editing by Giles Elgood/Mark Heinrich